MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Data.md

     | [!INCLUDE[navcorfu](includes/navcorfu_md.md)]| Upgrade9001100.FOB||
     |[!INCLUDE[nav2017](includes/nav2017.md)]| Upgrade10001100.FOB||

     For local versions, you will find the upgrade toolkit objects in the **UpgradeToolKit\Local Objects** folder.
-The files follow the same naming convention except they include the 2-letter local version, such as **Upgrade10001100.DK.fob** or **Upgrade10001100.DE.fob** for Germany.
+The files follow the same naming convention except they include the 2-letter local version, such as **Upgrade10001100.DK.fob** for Denmark or **Upgrade10001100.DE.fob** for Germany.

 3. You have exported the permission sets (except SUPER) and permissions as XML files.